Arif-PhyChem/datasets_and_databases_4_MLPs/README.md

 # Molecular Quantum Chemical Data Sets and Databases for Machine Learning Potentials

 This GitHub dashboard provides links and brief descriptions for various quantum chemistry data sets and databases mentioned in our review paper https://doi.org/10.1088/2632-2153/ad8f13 .
 Here in this dashboard, we follow alphabetical order.
-(New updates to the Repo can be found here and
+(New updates to the Repo can be found here [New Updates](#new_updates)

 ## 1. AIMEl-DB Dataset
 - **Description**: AIMEl-DB provides atomic properties (e.g., energy, dipole, quadrupole) for 44,000 molecules randomly selected from QM9.
 These properties are calculated using DFT at the B3LYP/6-31G(2df,p) level with Gaussian 16 and AIMAll.